 4800 Oak Grove Drive

 Kazuyuki Miyazaki is a scientist who specializes in atmospheric composition research.
 His research activities range from the development of chemical data assimilation systems to the study of the impact of air quality on climate and human health.
-He produced decadal chemical reanalyses based on assimilation of multi-constituent satellite measurements (https://tes.jpl.nasa.gov/tes/chemical-reanalysis/) .
+He produced decadal chemical reanalyses based on assimilation of multi-constituent satellite measurements (https://tes.jpl.nasa.gov/tes/chemical-reanalysis/).
 The global reanalysis concentration and emission data products provided unique information on decadal changes in the atmospheric environment that can be used for various applications in air quality and climate research.
-His current research focuses on development of a multi-model-based chemical data assimilation system and its applications to air quality and climate studies, observing system simulation experiments (OSSE), evaluations of satellite data products and chemistry-climate model, air quality and greenhouse gas emission analysis.
+He is a PI of the NASA Aura Science team and JPL Science Understanding from Data Science projects.
+His current research includes observing system simulation experiments (OSSEs), evaluations of satellite data products and chemistry-climate models, and air quality and greenhouse gas emission analysis.